 Ｋ Ｊ Ｗ

-Since 2012, we have been participating in private forest preservation project promoted by Hyogo Prefecture.
-Named "Kaneka Forestry for the Future," employees at our Takasago Plant have maintained the habitat in Taka Town, Hyogo.
+Since 2012, we have been participating in a private forest preservation project promoted by Hyogo Prefecture.
+Named "Kaneka Forestry for the Future", employees at our Takasago Plant have maintained the habitat in Taka Town, Hyogo.

-After listening to the lecture by the town officials, some 60 employees, mainly newly hired, carried out tree thinning in April 2015, and about 65 employees and their family members participated in another session in November.
+In April 2016, 73 employees, mainly newly hired, carried out tree thinning, and 52 employees and their family members participated in another session in November.

-Since 2013, trainings for all newly hired employees have been carried out as part of the project.
+Since 2013, training for all newly hired employees has been carried out as part of the project.
 Through assisting each other on the precarious forest terrain in cutting and transporting timber, the participants were able to deepen their bonds of solidarity and learn to function well as a team.
-Over the five-year period from June 2012 through May 2017, these activities will be carried out over some 15 sessions at an area of forest of roughly 15 hectares.

 Reforestation by employees and their family members